-2.2 (a) Any and all payments by the Debtor herein shall be made free and clear of and without deduction for liabilities with respect hereto, excluding in the case of each of the Creditor and the Broker (1) taxes imposed on its income, and franchise taxes imposed on it, by the jurisdiction under the laws of which (or by a jurisdiction under the laws of a political subdivision of which) the Creditor or the Broker, as the case may be, is organized or and political subdivision thereof and, in the case of the Creditor, taxes imposed on its income, and franchise taxes imposed on it by jurisdiction of the Creditor's applicable lending office or any political subdivision thereof and (2) any taxes imposed by the United States of America by means of withholding at the source if and to the extent that such taxes shall be in effect and shall be applicable, on the date hereof, to payments to be made to the Creditor or the Broker (all such non-excluded taxes, levies, imposts, deductions, charges, fees, duties, withholdings and liabilities being hereinafter referred to as "Taxes").
+[2.2 (a) Any and all payments by the Debtor herein shall be made free and clear of and without deduction for liabilities with respect hereto, excluding in the case of each of the Creditor and the Broker (1) taxes imposed on its income, and franchise taxes imposed on it, by the jurisdiction under the laws of which (or by a jurisdiction under the laws of a political subdivision of which) the Creditor or the Broker, as the case may be, is organized or and political subdivision thereof and, in the case of the Creditor, taxes imposed on its income, and franchise taxes imposed on it by jurisdiction of the Creditor's applicable lending office or any political subdivision thereof and (2) any taxes imposed by the United States of America by means of withholding at the source if and to the extent that such taxes shall be in effect and shall be applicable, on the date hereof, to payments to be made to the Creditor or the Broker (all such non-excluded taxes, levies, imposts, deductions, charges, fees, duties, withholdings and liabilities being hereinafter referred to as "Taxes").
 If the Debtor shall be required by law to deduct any Taxes from or in respect of any sum payable hereunder to the Creditor or to Broker, (i) the sum payable shall be increased as may be necessary so that after making all required deductions the Creditor or the Broker (as the case may be) receives an amount equal to the sum it would have received had no such deductions been made, (ii) the Debtor shall make such deductions and (iii) the Debtor shall pay the full amount deducted to the relevant taxation authority or other authority in accordance with applicable law.

-(b) Should the Creditor or the Broker ever receive any refund, credit or deduction from any taxing authority to which the Creditor or the Broker would not be entitled but for the payment by the Debtor of Taxes as required hereby (it being understood that the decision as to whether or not to claim, and if claimed, as to the amount of any such refund, credit or deduction shall be made by the Creditor or the Broker, in its sole discretion) the Creditor or the Broker, as the case may be, thereupon shall repay to the Debtor an amount with respect to such refund, credit or deduction equal to any net reduction in taxes actually obtained by the Creditor or the Broker, as the case may be, and determined by the Creditor or the Broker, as the case may be, to be attributable to such refund, credit or deduction.
+(b) Should the Creditor or the Broker ever receive any refund, credit or deduction from any taxing authority to which the Creditor or the Broker would not be entitled but for the payment by the Debtor of Taxes as required hereby (it being understood that the decision as to whether or not to claim, and if claimed, as to the amount of any such refund, credit or deduction shall be made by the Creditor or the Broker, in its sole discretion) the Creditor or the Broker, as the case may be, thereupon shall repay to the Debtor an amount with respect to such refund, credit or deduction equal to any net reduction in taxes actually obtained by the Creditor or the Broker, as the case may be, and determined by the Creditor or the Broker, as the case may be, to be attributable to such refund, credit or deduction.]

 III.
 Repayment

 3.1 Debtor agrees to repay the Principal Obligation or any portion thereof, plus any accrued but unpaid interest thereon, pursuant to any demand by Creditor or at the option of Debtor.
-Debtor shall make payment pursuant to any such Creditor demand by the close of business in New York City on the third Business Day following the date such demand is received by Debtor.
+Debtor shall make payment pursuant to any such Creditor demand by the close of business in New York City on or prior to the third Business Day following the date such demand is received by Debtor.

-3.2 Each Business Day, Debtor shall repay an amount of the outstanding loan balance equal to the amount of the prior day's realized losses (whether through liquidation, or expiration or otherwise), in the Futures Accounts not offset by the prior day's realized gains, excess cash or amounts previously paid by Debtor.
+[3.2 Discuss prior day's realized losses.]

-3.3 The Business Day on which demand for the Principal Obligation is received shall be the "Final Maturity Date".
+3.3 The third Business Day after the Business Day on which demand for the Principal Obligation is received shall be the "Final Maturity Date".